 Why is recovering the screened porch’s history important?

-Because the porch was directly associated with Mies’s female client and the only part of his design that critics at the time ignored, marginalized, or even openly attacked—and then it was demolished when Farnsworth sold the property and essentially forgotten.
+Because the porch was directly associated with Mies’s woman client and the only part of his design that critics at the time ignored, marginalized, or even openly attacked—and then it was demolished when Farnsworth sold the property and essentially forgotten.
 The goal of the Vanishing Porch in Perspective is to re-insert the screened porch back into this iconic building’s story so that modern architecture scholars and enthusiasts can appreciate the Farnsworth House in a more informed, inclusive way.

 About the project